JanSharp/VRCChalkboard/VFXTargetGun/notes.md

   wait actually we have 2 transforms to play with, we can rotate the second one where up is actually up oh right, we don't. the inner transform is for the user to adjust rotation however they want. so we have a single transform
 - preview selected effect at current target location
-- support non particle system effects.
-They really aren't effects anymore at that point, just objects that you can place in the world

 ## Maybe